OpenBubbles/docs/docs/support.md

 * Make sure your device is powered on.
 * Make sure your device is connected to Wi-fi
 * Change Auto-Lock to never on your device (This may lead to screen burn in, lowering brightness will help mitigate this)
-* Set location services to always for the relay app.(Go to Settings,Privacy & Security, Location Services and Relay)
+* Set location services to always for the relay app.
+(Go to Settings, Privacy & Security, Location Services and Relay)
-* If using vpn check if Apple domains and services are blocked.
+* If using a VPN check if Apple domains and services are blocked.